List All Third Party Kernel Extensions in OS X

 If you’re troubleshooting a Mac machine with some particularly odd issues that routine measures don’t seem to be resolving, it can be helpful to list what kernel extensions are activated, particularly third party kexts loaded in OS X.

-Determining what kernel extensions are loaded and running is rather easy, and using grep you can then easily list all third party kexts.
-To accomplish this, you’ll use the kextstat command and pipe the output to grep, using the command line:
+Determining what kernel extensions are loaded and running in OS X is rather easy, and using grep you can then easily list all third party kexts.
+You can also use the same command to list native kernel extensions as well.
+To accomplish this, you’ll use the kextstat command and pipe the output to grep, using the command line.
+This works the same in all versions of Mac OS X.

 The full syntax to see third party kernel extensions is as follows: